TOLL FREE: 1-866-611-2665

 “Several studies in the past have shown a role of coronary CTA in determining whether the patient would need further workup with catheter angiography or if surgical treatment would ultimately be necessary.
 This multi-centre study shows that coronary CTA can be used as a clinical tool to help general practitioners or cardiologists better optimize medications and reduce the risk of unwanted outcomes like heart attack,” says Dr. Khalil Jivraj, a specialized cardiac radiologist with Mayfair Diagnostics.

 A common cause of chest pain is coronary artery disease (CAD) – a buildup of plaque in the inner lining of an artery causing it to narrow or become blocked.
-When medical imaging is ordered to investigate for CAD, it often looks at how the heart functions under stress (echocardiogram, exercise stress testing, myocardial perfusion imaging).
+When medical imaging is ordered to investigate for CAD, it often looks at how the heart functions under stress (exercise stress testing, myocardial perfusion imaging).
 CTA is another imaging option that can non-invasively examine the coronary arteries using a combination of X-rays and computer technology to produce comprehensive, detailed images.

 “CTA has a very high sensitivity, in the range of 95-99%, in ruling out CAD, which means fewer false positives.
 It’s a great clinical tool to optimize a patient’s management,” says Dr. Jivraj.